-WSDOT is proceeding with the US 2 Trestle Capacity Improvements and Westbound Trestle Replacement Planning and Environmental Linkage Study (US 2 Trestle PEL Study) under the 23 U.S.C.
-168 PEL authority, which includes defining the travel corridor or Study limits and the Purpose and Need.
+WSDOT is proceeding with the US 2 Trestle Capacity Improvements and Westbound Trestle Replacement Planning and Environmental Linkage Study (US 2 Trestle PEL Study) under the 23 United States Code (U.S.C.)
+168 PEL authority, which includes defining the travel corridor or study limits and the Purpose and Need statements that would be used in a future National Environmental Policy Act (NEPA) process.